concordion/concordion-scope-examples/README.md

 However, we recognise that sometimes you will want to share fields across a specification when the field is expensive to initialise, for example a browser instance or database connection.

 This project demonstrates the use of different scopes to share browsers across web tests.

-Each branch shows a different combination of field scope and runner (serial or parallel).
-It includes the use of the ScreenshotExtension to demonstrate the use of extensions in different scopes.
+The repository contains multiple branches, where each branch shows a different combination of field scope and runner (serial or parallel).
+The code includes the use of the ScreenshotExtension to demonstrate the use of extensions in different scopes.

 To run the project, install Gradle, checkout the relevant branch, and run `gradle test`.